 An experienced community manager will evaluate their own posts ahead of time to ensure they align with company brand standards and voice.
 They’ll also be more aware of how their words can be taken and will avoid making posts that can set people off or inflame situations.

-- Comments from disgruntled employees, perhaps using your brand’s own channels to air grievances.
+- Disgruntled employees using your official channels to air grievances

 Limit access and secure accounts.